Ar-maan05/mcp-persist/README.md

 [![Python versions](https://img.shields.io/pypi/pyversions/mcp-persist.svg)](https://pypi.org/project/mcp-persist/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-When an MCP client reconnects, the server has to replay the events it missed — and with only the SDK's in-memory `EventStore`, that replay is impossible: the session lived in one process's memory, so a restart or a reconnect to a different worker loses it. **`mcp-persist` adds drop-in durable `EventStore` backends for SQLite, Redis, and PostgreSQL** that survive process restarts and scale across multi-worker deployments, keeping SSE stream resumability intact.
+When an MCP client reconnects, the server has to replay the events it missed, and with only the SDK's in-memory `EventStore`, that replay is impossible: the session lived in one process's memory, so a restart or a reconnect to a different worker loses it. **`mcp-persist` adds drop-in durable `EventStore` backends for SQLite, Redis, and PostgreSQL** that survive process restarts and scale across multi-worker deployments, keeping SSE stream resumability intact.

 ## Two-line setup for FastMCP: `with_persistence()`

 The fastest way to add resumability to a FastMCP server.
-Wiring it by hand means an event store, a `StreamableHTTPSessionManager`, a Starlette lifespan to open and close them, and a `Mount`. `with_persistence()` collapses all of it to two lines — pass your `FastMCP` instance and get back a runnable Starlette ASGI app with the store and session manager already wired in, opened on startup and closed on shutdown.
+Wiring it by hand means an event store, a `StreamableHTTPSessionManager`, a Starlette lifespan to open and close them, and a `Mount`. `with_persistence()` collapses all of it to two lines: pass your `FastMCP` instance and get back a runnable Starlette ASGI app with the store and session manager already wired in, opened on startup and closed on shutdown.

-**Before** — the manual wiring:
+**Before** (the manual wiring):

 ```python
 import contextlib